Pension Bible

 • NEST, the largest UK auto-enrolment scheme by membership, charges 0.3% AMC plus a 1.8% contribution charge on every contribution.
 [NEST]

-• Median private pension wealth for UK adults aged 45-54 is around £50,000, according to the ONS Wealth and Assets Survey — meaning small fee differences make a meaningful difference for the typical saver.
+• Median private pension wealth for UK adults aged 45-54 with a private pension is around £78,000, according to the latest ONS Wealth and Assets Survey (Wave 7, April 2020 to March 2022, published January 2025) — meaning small fee differences make a meaningful difference for the typical saver.
 [ONS]

 The four types of UK pension fee